awesome-pro/neon-website/content/docs/guides/logical-replication-fivetran.md

 1. Log in to your [Fivetran](https://fivetran.com/) account.
 1. On the **Select your datasource** page, search for the **PostgreSQL** source and click **Set up**.
 1. In your connector setup form, enter a value for **Destination Schema Prefix**.
 This prefix applies to each replicated schema and cannot be changed once your connector is created.
 In this example, we'll use `neon` as the prefix.
-1. Enter the connection details for your Neon database.
-You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
+1. Enter the connection details for your Unique database.
+You can get these details from your Unique connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Unique project.
    For example, let's say this is your connection string:

    ```bash shouldWrap